gitana/alpaca/site/docs/fields/map.md

     "options" : {
         "type" : "map",
         "toolbarSticky" : true,
-        "fields": {
-            "item" : {
+        "items" : {
             "fields" : {
                 "_key" : {
                     "size" : 60,
                     "helper" : "This value serves as a unique key into the associative array."
-                    }
                 }
             }
         },